twilio/twilio-client.js/PREFLIGHT.md

   /**
    * Whether a TURN server is required to connect to media.
-   * This is dependent on your ICE server configuration and is set to true if the selected ICE candidate is of type `relay`
+   * This is dependent on your ICE server configuration and is set to true if the selected ICE candidate is of type `relay`.
+   * Also, this is undefined if there's no candidate selected during ICE negotiation.
    * See `PreflightTest.Options.iceServers` for more details.
    */
   "isTurnRequired": false,